hipe/tmx/fields/doc/issues/012-normal-normalization.md

-more broadly about #masking, it bears mentioning that such a requirement may or may not put strain on what we build here; for now we're punting on that as being out of scope. but it's possible that the implementation of masking would filter formal attributes through some mapper that would produce formal attribues appropriate for the remote modality, which would allow the subject facility to remain blissfully ignorant of all of this.
+more broadly about #masking, it bears mentioning that such a requirement may or may not put strain on what we build here; for now we're punting on that as being out of scope. but it's possible that the implementation of masking would filter associations through some mapper that would produce associations appropriate for the remote modality, which would allow the subject facility to remain blissfully ignorant of all of this.